 In its letter in response to the FlyersRights.org petition, however, the FAA itself stated that it is unlikely that seat pitches will ever go below 27 inches.

 The main concern, according to Samuel Engel, who is senior vice president and leads the aviation group at consulting firm ICF, is that carriers that currently have a minimum seat pitch of 30 inches or more will be motivated by a new 27- or 28-inch minimum to reduce their pitches in order to fit more passengers onboard and be more competitive with low-cost carriers.

-The Bill Could Impact Flyers in Other Ways, too
+The Bill Could Impact Fliers in Other Ways, Too

 Beyond the seat-size issue, several other measures incorporated into the long and comprehensive FAA Reauthorization Bill could impact travelers as well.
 Those include:

 - If a passenger is involuntarily denied boarding as the result of an oversold flight, the bill requires that carriers proactively pay compensation rather than waiting until the passenger requests that compensation.

 - It will be considered an unfair or deceptive practice to involuntarily deplane a paying passenger once he or she is already on board.